John Snow (cricketer): Early life

 John Snow was born on 13 October 1941 in Peopleton, Worcestershire.
 His father, the Reverend William Snow, was a Scottish vicar who had taken up his living in the village of Elmley Castle, part of the Worcester Diocese.
 The Reverend Snow was a keen cricketer who wanted his son to become a first-class player.
 From the age of four, coached by his father, Snow learned how to play in the vicarage garden.
 His mother and three sisters joined in, mainly as fielders.
 As remarked in Wisden Cricketers' Almanack, the scenario recalled the Grace family in the 1850s.
 In April 1948, when Snow was six, his father took him to New Road, Worcester where Don Bradman was playing for the Australian tourists against Worcestershire.
 The Australians won the match by innings and 17 runs.

 In the 1950s, the family left Worcestershire and moved to Sussex after the Reverend Snow was appointed to a ministry in Bognor Regis.
 Snow went to school at Christ's Hospital, near Horsham.
 He played cricket there and was coached by the former Warwickshire player Len Bates, who encouraged him to become a fast bowler.
 Snow played for the school's first XI as an all-rounder in his last two years there (1957-1958).
-When he was sixteen, his future team mate Ken Suttle recommended him to Sussex County Cricket Club as a promising batsman.
+When he was sixteen, his future teammate Ken Suttle recommended him to Sussex County Cricket Club as a promising batsman.
 Suttle held out little hope for Snow as a bowler, though, telling Sussex that "he sprays it around like a garden hose".
 Snow recalled that he decided to take Bates' advice because "more boys wanted to bat than bowl".

 He joined the Bognor Colts club, whose former players included Peter May and David Sheppard.
 Snow played for the Colts against a team from the Antilles and was bowled out by Frank Worrell.
 At Sussex, he began playing in matches for their Junior Marlets team and, in 1960, the Sussex Young Amateurs.
 Snow also played rugby throughout his teens, as a full-back, but he gave up the game in 1961 to concentrate on cricket and education.

 After he left Christ's Hospital, he was at the Chichester High School for Boys for a year.
 He gained a place at the Teachers' Training College in Culham, near Abingdon, Oxfordshire, taking a three-year course studying geography and physical education.
 As part of his training, he taught at Woodingdean County Primary School in what is now East Sussex to qualify as a teacher.
 During that time, he was only available for cricket in July and August, during the summer holidays.